-Wu Laboratory - Chin-Lee Wu, PhD, MD Associate Professor of Pathology, Harvard Medical School Director, Urologic Pathology and Urology Research Laboratory
+Wu Laboratory - Chin-Lee Wu, PhD, MD, Professor of Pathology, Harvard Medical School Director, Urologic Pathology and Urology Research Laboratory

 Massachusetts General Hospital - Warren Building, Room 333A